Advising is central to the program. Students in need of advising have a number of options:

 How to prepare:

 Borrow your file from the English Department office.
-If you were admitted to the program conditionally (i.e. you had prerequisite courses to take), you need to remove your conditions at this time.
-Bring a copy of your unofficial transcript showing completion of all prerequisites and the foreign language requirement, to add to your file.
+Bring a copy of your unofficial transcript showing completion of course work.
 Once your ATC form is approved, your status will be changed from conditionally classified to fully classified.

 Bring both your completed ATC and completed Culminating Experience forms, and if needed, completed ATC Substitution and/or Transfer of Units form, to the meeting.
 (Thesis students should check with their thesis advisers regarding all the needed paperwork and deadlines.)
 If everything is evaluated as correct on the two forms at a review meeting, faculty will collect them and forward them to the English Department office for further processing.
 Copies will be made for your file in the department office, and you should eventually receive copies of signed and approved forms in the mail.
 If there are any errors, you will need to revise the forms and resubmit them for review.

 The Culminating Experience Form will be signed by 2 faculty members.
-In the event there is a change in your committee (for example if a faculty member who signed your form is on leave the semester you graduate) you will need to submit a Petition for Committee Revision (pdf).
+In the event there is a change in your committee (for example if a faculty member who signed your form is on leave the semester you graduate), you will need to submit a Petition For Committee Revision.

 Capstone Guidelines and Proposal Form

-In preparation for English 891 you must also come prepared with ideas for your capstone project or the capstone proposal at the time you submit your ATC.
-Please see the following guidelines and proposal form to begin working on your capstone project.
+In preparation for your final semester, you must come prepared with ideas for your capstone project or the capstone proposal at the time you submit your ATC.
+Please see the following guidelines and download and fill in the proposal form to begin working on your capstone project.
+The capstone proposal is due Week 13 of the semester.

 Grading Policy and Probation